Paul Rogat Loeb

 —Josette Sheeran, former Executive Director, United Nations World Food Program

 "Paul Loeb has been doing wonderfully patient work, exploring

 the American conscience from the inside.
 I regard Loeb as something of a national

 "A lot of smart people who have some influence on the course of history will read and admire you--and learn from you."

 "I stayed up half the night reading Soul of a Citizen, finding it a beautiful and

 morally transcendent work that speaks in gentle words directly to the heart.
 The new edition is magnificent. "

 — Jonathan Kozol

 Paul Rogat Loeb is the author of Soul Of a Citizen: Living With Conviction In Challenging Times.
-With 145,000 copies in print, including a wholly updated new edition, Soul has become a classic handbook for budding social activists, veteran organizers, and anyone who wants to make a difference—large or small.
+With over 150,000 copies in print through updated editions, Soul has become a classic handbook for budding social activists, veteran organizers, and anyone who wants to make a difference—large or small.
 An antidote to powerlessness and despair, it has inspired thousands of citizens to make their voices heard and actions count—and then stay involved for the long haul.
 Soul explores what leads

 some people to get involved in larger community issues while others feel